How to make GHB at home for cheap

 Equipment needed to make GHB

 – Stainless steel saucepan.
-(Take a stainless steel one because the chemicals will burn through every other metal and this leaves you with tiny metal fragments in your GHB)
+(Take a stainless steel one because the chemicals will burn every other metal and this leaves you with tiny metal fragments in your GHB)

 – Measuring cylinder from glass.
 Again take glass because of the same reason as the pan.